akka/akka/akka-docs/src/main/paradox/scala/event-bus.md

 This mechanism is used in different places within Akka, e.g. the [Event Stream](#event-stream).
 Implementations can make use of the specific building blocks presented below.

-An event bus must define the following three type parameters:
 An event bus must define the following three @scala[abstract types]@java[type parameters]:

  * `Event` is the type of all events published on that bus